 Make sure you use personal finance apps and that it’s the right season

-Whether you’re in the deposit-saving process, or looking for the best deals along your buying journey, there are plenty of finance apps out there to help you save a quick buck here and there.
+Whether you’re in the deposit-saving process, or looking for the best deals along your buying journey, there are out there to help you save a quick buck here and there.

-And as far as the season is concerned, erm…, wait until the right season to buy a home?
+And as far as the season is concerned, erm…, to buy a home?

 Before getting the keys to your first home, monitor the market and the lease